edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 data from the `IConfiguration` representation to the `WarehouseConfiguration` representation.
 That new representation is then passed into the Warehouse class.

-This technique is very simple and powerful.
+This technique is very powerful.
 But it is only made possible through the use of a dependency injection framework built-in to ASP.NET Core.
 This framework is part of the Application Services layer of the application and provides the services necessary to convert the representations of the dependencies at run-time.
 I cover [Dependency Injection in another post]({% post_url 2019-08-27-Dependency-Injection-In-ASPNET-Core %}) so I will refer you there if you want to look at it